-Employment Practices Liability insurance protects the insured organization from financial loss, resulting from claims arising from an insured’s real or alleged injury-causing employment practice.
+Employment Practices Liability insurance protects the insured organization from financial loss that results from claims arising from their real, or alleged, injury-causing employment practice.
 It is a ‘named perils‘ insurance that is typically offered on a ‘claims made‘ basis.
 Insurance professionals often refer to Employment Practices Liability Insurance as EPLI or EPL.

-Employment practices liability insurance is often confused with employer’s liability insurance.
-These are two separate and distinct insurance coverages.
+Don’t confuse EPLI with employer’s liability insurance.
+These are two very different insurance coverages.
 Employer’s liability insurance covers organizations against claims by employees who sue them for a job-related injury or illness.
 On the other hand, EPLI only responds to employment practices-related suits.

 What are employment practices?

 ‘Employment practices’ refers to all actions, processes, and procedures related to the work environment.
-This starts with the hiring process, through ongoing employment, to termination, and even post-employment.
+This starts with the hiring process, through ongoing employment, to termination, and even after employment has ceased.
 Organizations must take every reasonably possible step to ensure that all their employment practices comply with all employment-related regulations in their jurisdiction of employment.
 When organizations fail to comply or allegedly fail to comply with these regulations, complaints or lawsuits can arise.